andre-lima/takehome-frontend-3d-assessment/ROADMAP.md

 - [ ] Count value is not correct
 - [ ] Two scenes are created
 - [ ] useEffect subscriptions are not being cleared
+- [ ] When deleting shapes, the name that is removed is the last in the list

 # 3 - Features